O Meu Diário de Coimbra

 I assume he’ll want some money soon.

 Marcelo has two housekeepers for the apartment— they alternate cleaning the place Às segundas-feiras (on Mondays) — neither of whom speak English but both of whom have extra keys to the apartment, he tells me, should I lock myself out, which I can feel happening in the next day or so.
-I don’t have either of their cell numbers, nor, for that matter, know either of their names, but one woman is from Nigeria — at least I think that’s what she said when we met — and she has big eyes, light skin, and a high ass.
+I don’t have either of their cell numbers, nor, for that matter, know either of their names, but one woman is from Nigeria — at least I think that’s what she said when we met (and I’m not even sure she’s the woman but she came to the apartment one day and seemed to know her way around) — and she has big eyes, light skin, and a high ass.

 Shouldn’t be hard to find her.
 How many big-eyed, light-skinned, high-ass Nigerian women schlepping cleaning supplies through the streets of Coimbra can there be?